Exotic longhorn beetles

 Description

-• Each egg is laid singly in a small depression under the bark of the trunk or branch, or exposed root.
+• Each egg is laid singly under the bark of the lower trunk, a low branch or an exposed root.

 Larvae

-• A creamy or yellowish-white, legless grub, with an amber coloured diffuse band behind the head and black mouthparts
+• They are creamy or yellowish white legless grubs with an amber-coloured diffuse band behind the head and black mouthparts.

 Pupae

-• Off-white to yellowish in colour with legs and long coiled antennae
+• They have legs and long coiled antennae and are 24–38mm long.

-• The pupa is usually surrounded by wood shavings
+• They are usually surrounded by wood shavings.

 Plant stage and plant parts affected

-• Exotic longhorned beetles can feed on leaves, the plant stem or trunk, branches and roots
+• Exotic longhorn beetles can feed on leaves, the plant stem or trunk, branches and roots.

 Plant damage

-Severe infestations of the wood boring larvae can damage the trees vascular tissue, structurally weakening trees.
-During wind and storm events the affected trees are more likely to drop branches or fall over.
-The trees are also predisposed to attack by secondary pests or diseases.
+Severe infestations of the wood-boring larvae can damage a tree’s vascular tissue, structurally weakening the tree.
+During severe winds and storms, affected trees are more likely to drop branches or fall over.
+These trees are also predisposed to attack by secondary pests or diseases.

 Feeding by the adult beetles can cause defoliation and shoot damage.
-Damage to fruit shoots can cause in a reduction of fruit production resulting in economic loss.
+Damage to fruit shoots can reduce fruit production, leading to economic loss.

 May be confused with

-A number of large (greater than 2cm long) native wood boring beetles that are similar to longhorned beetles, occur in Australia.
-Of these, only Glenea spinifera (13–25mm long), which is dark blue with white spots, could be confused with ALB or CLB.
-Glenea spinifera, however, does not have the pale antennal rings of ALB or CLB.
+There are a number of native longhorn beetles in Australia.
+Of these, only Glenea spinifera (13–25mm long) is dark blue with white spots.
+However, Glenea spinifera does not have the banded pattern on its antennal rings.

-Read more about wood boring beetles of trees and timber.
+Read more about common wood-boring beetles of trees and timber in Australia.

 Hosts

-ALB is found on over 30 woody plants species, including alder, apple, ash, birch, elm, maple, mulberry, pear, plane tree, poplar, stone fruit, robinia, roses and willow (CABI, 2019).
+Exotic longhorn beetles attack over 100 woody plant species, especially hardwoods.
+These species include alder, apple, ash, avocado, birch, blueberry, citrus, elm, fig, guava, lychee, maple, mulberry, pear, plane tree, poplar, oak, olive, stone fruit, robinia, roses and willow.

-CLB can feed on over 100 woody plant species from 26 families.
-It is a serious pest of fruit trees such as apple, citrus and pear, and alder and plane tree.
-Native Australian plants such as Acacia decurrens (green wattle), Acacia mearnsii (black wattle), Casuarina equisetifolia and C. stricta (coast she-oak) can also be affected (CABI, 2019).
+Native Australian plants such as Acacia decurrens (green wattle), Acacia mearnsii (black wattle), Allocasuarina verticillata (drooping she-oak), Casuarina equisetifolia and C. stricta (coast she-oak) can also be affected (EPPO Global Database).

 Life cycle